skat/rsu-b2b-sample-client-java/README.md

 ![gui](/assets/rsu_sample_gui_snapshot.png)

-The client has by default a sample request for **VirksomhedKalenderHent** in the **Request** textarea (left hand side), but not for the other two services.
+The client has by default a sample request for **VirksomhedKalenderHent** in the **Request** textarea (left hand side), but not for the other services.

 Sample requests for all 3 service are found here: